Random Models and the Guarded Fragment: Probabilistic Model Constructions

-\begin{proposition} There exists a constant $C > 0$ such that the following holds.
+\begin{prop} There exists a constant $C > 0$ such that the following holds.
 Let $\phi$ be a normal-form \GF{}-sentence with signature $\sigma = \Rels \uplus \Cons$.
 If~$\phi$~is satisfiable, then it has a finite model with unnamed domain of size at most